kazymovae/jumpstart-bot-tutorial-2022/README.md

 3. Navigate into that repository with the command `cd bot-tutorial-jumpstart-2022`

 ## Get credentials from your Tumblr account
-Give your Tumblr script the passwords it needs to send tweets via code instead of using the Tumblr website.
+Give your Tumblr script the passwords it needs to make posts via code instead of using the Tumblr website.

 1. Go to https://www.tumblr.com/oauth/register and register a new application.
 - This name isn't public; call it something like JumpstartBot